“That aching in your cranium... it's just your heart pounding from the love sick crush it has for this trail race.”

 Be kind to the state park staff.
 This is their gift to the community.

 This race is best paired with Toasted Coconut Core beer from Core Brewery in Little Rock and the soundtrack from Les Miserables.

 Run like Prefontaine and die at mile 12.
 Folks say: "Hike the hills, jog the flats, run the downs."
-This sweet advice has coasted many a Cossatot Trail river crossing bridge with copious amounts of crimson coagulated trail hieroglyphs.
+This sweet advice has coated many a Cossatot Trail river bridge with copious amounts of crimson coagulated trail hieroglyphs.
 Run downhill and get tossed over the edge when you slip.
 Take your sweet time and set a personal worst.
 Prep for this race by doing knee bends and punching yourself in the groin whilst reading your junior high yearbook.
 Pain, humiliation and stamina are the main ingredients of this life altering race.
 The sirens call of enchanting water echoing through the river bottoms in amnesiac dirges through the pine beckons the runner to continue.
 Alas, you are forced to your knees once again less than three quarter's mile from the finish.

 Flora & Fauna

 Rocky and precarious in places.
 No North American Yeti have been spotted on the trail in the last decade.